 Rutgers Scarlet Knights ML over Iowa Hawkeyes (+105)

-There’s no doubt Iowa has the edge defensively in this matchup, as the Hawkeyes are top 50 in multiple advanced metrics on that side of the ball while the Scarlet Knights are outside the top 100 in key metrics like yards per play allowed, PPA per rush, and havoc generated.
+There’s no doubt Iowa has the edge defensively in this matchup, as the Hawkeyes are top 50 in multiple advanced metrics on that side of the ball while the Scarlet Knights are outside the top 100 in key metrics like yards per play allowed, PPA per rush and havoc generated.
 However, Rutgers has the clear edge on the offensive side of the ball, namely at the quarterback position with Athan Kaliakmanis – who already has 820 yards and 7 touchdowns with 0 interceptions or turnover-worthy plays – and with its wide receiver group.

-Playing his fourth season of football in the Big Ten, Kaliakmanis is no stranger to Iowa’s defense.
+Playing his 4th season of football in the Big Ten, Kaliakmanis is no stranger to Iowa’s defense.
 He played against the Hawkeyes twice while at Minnesota – winning one and losing one – but the difference now is that his pass-catchers are much better than what he had at his disposal as a Golden Gopher.
 Moreover, Iowa’s pass defense is softer this season than it was then.
 In fact, the Hawkeyes are outside the top 70 in PFF’s coverage grade thus far, and are a bit undersized in the secondary.
 Look for Kaliakmanis to exploit those weaknesses.

-KJ Duff (RUT) Anytime Touchdown (+200)
+KJ Duff (RUT) Anytime Touchdown Scorer (+200)

-Dare I say Rutgers has a 3-headed monster at the wide receiver position with Ian Strong, KJ Duff, and DT Sheffield?
+Dare I say Rutgers has a 3-headed monster at the wide receiver position with Ian Strong, KJ Duff and DT Sheffield?
 While it may seem like you’re flipping a coin when predicting who is going to score week-to-week, Strong is the one who Kaliakmanis trusts most.
 However, Strong didn’t play last week due to an undisclosed injury, and while he’s trying to return to the field for the Iowa game, the short week doesn’t exactly help that cause.

 Click here to add us to your Google preferred sources and never miss a story